DataFire/Integrations/integrations/generated/azure_resources_policydefinitions/README.md

   * id `string`: The ID of the policy definition.
   * name `string`: The name of the policy definition.
   * properties [PolicyDefinitionProperties](#policydefinitionproperties)
+  * type `string`: The type of the resource (Microsoft.Authorization/policyDefinitions).

 ### PolicyDefinitionListResult
 * PolicyDefinitionListResult `object`: List of policy definitions.